KingFelix/emerald/index.md

 ### Full Project

 The full project is available on a [github repository](https://github.com/adrienruault/ada_molmaru/tree/master/project).
-It provides a Jupyter Notebook processing the data from the Panama Papers & Paradise Paper with a performant query tool to display geographically portions of actors involved in the cash criminality.The datasets was downloaded from [The International Consortium of Investigative Journalists](https://offshoreleaks.icij.org/pages/database) website.
+It provides a Jupyter Notebook processing the data from the Panama Papers & Paradise Paper with a performant query tool to display geographically portions of actors involved in cash criminality.The datasets was downloaded from [The International Consortium of Investigative Journalists](https://offshoreleaks.icij.org/pages/database) website.